libyui/libyui/libyui-ncurses/README.md

-[Libyui](https://github.com/libyui/libyui) is a widget abstraction library providing Qt, GTK and Ncurses frontends.
+[Libyui](https://github.com/libyui/libyui) is a widget abstraction library providing Qt, GTK and ncurses frontends.
 Originally it was developed for [YaST](https://yast.github.io/) but it can be used in any independent project.

 This part contains the text mode front end which displays the UI in a console